-You have worked hard to reach this point.
-As you prepare to receive your degree, please review the steps to graduation below.
-It is each student’s responsibility to verify that you have satisfied all degree requirements prior to applying for graduation.
+We know you have worked hard to reach this point in your academic career.
+To make sure that you are on track to receive your degree, review the steps to graduation below.
+It is each student’s responsibility to verify that they are on track to complete all degree requirements prior to applying for graduation.

 Step 1: Apply for Graduation